fire/deep-motion-editing/README.md

 ## Prerequisites

+* NOT Windows 10,
-* Windows 10, Linux or macOS
+* Linux or macOS
 * Python 3
 * CPU or NVIDIA GPU + CUDA CuDNN